Mangystau Region: History

 The peninsula was subject to conflict between Khiva and Russia; each party wanted to have the Kazakhs.
 In 1846, the Russians built a fort in Karagan named Novo-Petrovskoye that in 1859 was renamed Fort Alexandrovskiy.
 Russian domination of it began with the occupation of Krasnovodsk, located in the southern part of it in 1869.
-At the same time, Russians established Mangyshlak district which was subordinated to the Viceroyality of Caucasus.
+At the same time, Russians established Mangyshlak district which was subordinated to the Viceroyalty of Caucasus.
 The Khanate of Khiva renounced possession of this peninsula in favor of the Russians in 1873.
 It was attached to Russia as an uyezd of Transcaspian Oblast in 1881.

 The fate of the government following the 1917 revolution was in the hands of the Mensheviks.
 After the October Revolution the Bolsheviks prevailed but were eliminated by British intervention in June 1918.
 On July 12, 1918, an Interim Executive Committee, which sought to restore Alexander Kerensky, was established in Ashgabat.
 Bolsheviks took the region in February 1920.
 On August 26, 1920, the peninsula was included in the Kyrgyz Autonomous Soviet Socialist Republic within the Russian Soviet Socialist Federative Republic.
 On June 15, 1925, it was renamed the Kazakh Autonomous Soviet Socialist Republic, all within the Russian RFSS.
 On December 5, 1936, it was elevated to Kazakh SSR, but a narrow strip of the southern coastal bay fronting Kara Boghaz was ceded to Turkmen SSR at the same time.

 In 1937, this peninsula became part of Gur'yev Oblast with the Kazakh part of Ustyurt Plateau, and a new department was formed with its capital Fort-Shevchenko.
 Its current capital was founded as Shevchenko in 1964.
 In 1973, the area split from Gur’yev oblast and was named Mangyshlak Oblast.
 This earlier version of the region was liquidated in 1988 but was restored in 1990 with the new name, Mangystau Oblast.
-After the independence of Kazakhstan, its capital was renamed from Shevchenko to Aktau.
+After the independence of Kazakhstan, its capital was renamed from Shevchenko to Aqtau.

 Administrative divisions

-The region is administratively divided into five districts and two cities of regional significance: Aktau and Zhanaozen.
+The region is administratively divided into five districts and two cities of regional significance: Aqtau and Zhanaozen.
 The districts with their populations are:

-Three localities in the region - Aktau, Fort-Shevchenko, and Zhanaozen - have city or town status.
+Three localities in the region—Aqtau, Fort-Shevchenko, and Zhanaozen—have city or town status.

 Demographics

-As of 2020, the Mangystau Region has a population of 698,796.
+As of 2021, the Mangystau Region has a population of 735,008.